TheKrzyko/BinaryPuzzle/README.md

 Binary puzzle is a logic puzzle that can be solved just by reasoning.
 [Online example](http://www.binarypuzzle.com/)

-BinaryPuzzle is an implementation of this game in C++, written as an first academic project in 2017.
-It has not been updated since then.
+BinaryPuzzle is an implementation of this game in C++, written as first academic project in 2017.
+It wasn't updated since then.
 The interface is in Polish.

 ### Features